druvetron/druvetron/README.md

-## Hi there 👋
+## Hi , I'm Dhruv 👋

-My name is Dhruv , I am a computer science student  intrested in all learnign about new technology
+I am a computer science student  intrested in all learnign about new technology

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...